-While the Company is not expected to pay any significant taxes on its income for many years in view of the 100% deduction allowed under Indian Income Tax Act on the capital expenses in the Block, the Company has accrued a non-cash deferred tax liability of US\$ 13.76 mn as per IFRS requirements.
+While the Company is not expected to pay any significant taxes on its income for many years in view of the 100% deduction allowed on the capital expenses in the Block, the Company has accrued a non-cash deferred tax liability of US\$ 14.00mn as per IFRS requirements.

-Post this deferred tax liability provision, the net profit for the year was US\$ 16.24 mn.
+Post this deferred tax liability provision, the net profit for the year was US\$ 15.71mn.